yamt/toywasm/benchmark/startup.md

 ## Observations

-* The default wasm3 performs best.
-  However, it's mainly because of its lazy compilation/validation.
+* The default wasm3 and wasmi with lazy option (`wasmi (lazy)` row) perform best.
+However, it's mainly because of their lazy compilation/validation.
-  With lazy compilation/validation disabled with the `--compile` option, it has certain compilation/validation overhead as shown in the `wasm3 (no lazy)` row.
+  With lazy compilation/validation disabled, they have certain compilation/validation overhead as shown in the `wasm3 (no lazy)` and `wasmi` rows.

   Note: While lazy validation is
   [explicitly allowed by the spec](https://webassembly.github.io/spec/core/appendix/implementation.html#validation),